 JasperReports - Getting Started

-What is Report
+What is a Report

-Title contains the title of the report.
-It appears only once at the very beginning of the report, for example, "Tutorials Point Report".|
+Title contains the 'Title' of the report.
+It appears only once at the very beginning of the report, for example, "Tutorials Point Report."

 PageHeader may contain date and time information and/or organization name.
-This appears at top of each page.
+This appears at the top of each page.

-ColumnHeader lists the names of those specific fields which you want to display in the report, for example, "Author Name", "Starting Hour", "Finishing Hour", "Hours Worked" and "Date" etc.|
+ColumnHeader lists the names of those specific fields, which you want to display in the report, for example, "Author Name," "Starting Hour," "Finishing Hour," "Hours Worked," "Date," etc.

-Detail is the part where entries of the specific fields (listed in columnHeader) are shown, for example "Manisha", "9:00", "18:00", "9", "10.02.2013".|
+Detail is the part where entries of the specific fields (listed in columnHeader) are shown, for example "Manisha", "9:00", "18:00", "9", "10.02.2013."

-ColumnFooter may display summation of any of the fields, for example, "Total Hours Worked: 180"|
+ColumnFooter may display summation of any of the field, for example, "Total Hours Worked: "180."

 PageFooter may contain page count information.
-It appears at the bottom of each page, for example, "1/23".|
+It appears at the bottom of each page, for example, "1/23."

-Summary contains information inferred from "detail" part, for example, After the number listing of worked hours for each author, total hours worked for each author can be put in visual chart like pie chart, graph, etc for better comparison.
+Summary contains information inferred from "detail" part, for example, after listing the number of hours, worked by each author, total hours worked by each author can be put in visual chart like pie chart, graph, etc. for better comparison.

-Results exporting: There are a wide range of formats which your report can be exported to, such as: HTML, text, PDF, MS Excel, RTF, ODT, Comma-separated values, XML or image.
+Results exporting − There are a wide range of formats, which your report can be exported to, such as: HTML, Text, PDF, MS Excel, RTF, ODT, Comma-separated values, XML, or image.

-Complicated reports: sub-reports and cross-tabs reports are good example.
+Complicated reports − sub-reports and cross-tabs reports are good example.

-Charts reports: Visual chart for example.
-Graph, Pie, XY Line, Bar, Meter and Time series
+Charts reports − Visual charts for example, Graph, Pie, XY Line, Bar, Meter, and Time series.

 To remove the overhead of the above mentioned points and to facilitate the reporting process, a lot of frameworks, tools, libraries, and 3rd parties applications were introduced.
-Jasper Report is one of them.
+JasperReports is one of them.

-Jasper Report is an open source java reporting engine, which unlike other reporting tools, for example, Crystal Reports, is Java based and doesn't have its own expression syntax.
-JasperReports has the ability to deliver rich content onto the screen, to the printer, or into PDF, HTML, XLS, RTF, ODT, CSV, TXT and XML files.
+JasperReports is an open source java reporting engine.
+It is Java based and doesn't have its own expression syntax.
+JasperReports has the ability to deliver rich content onto the screen, to the printer, or into PDF, HTML, XLS, RTF, ODT, CSV, TXT, and XML files.
 As it is not a standalone tool, it cannot be installed on its own.
 Instead, it is embedded into Java applications by including its library in the application's CLASSPATH.

-JasperReports is a Java class library, and is not meant for end users, but rather is targeted towards Java developers who need to add reporting capabilities to their applications.
+JasperReports is a Java class library, and is not meant for the end users, but rather is targeted towards Java developers who need to add reporting capabilities to their applications.

 Features of JasperReports

-Some of the main JasperReport features include:
+Some of the significant features of JasperReports are −

-Has flexible report layout.
+It has a flexible report layout.

-It can present data textually or graphically.
+It can present data either textually or graphically.

 Developers can supply data in multiple ways.

-It can accept data from multiple datasources.
+It can accept data from the multiple data sources.

-It can generate watermarks.(A watermark is like a secondary image that is laid over the primary image)
+It can generate watermarks (A watermark is like a secondary image that is laid over the primary image).

-It can generate subreports.
+It can generate sub reports.